sgngr/radio-m036/README.md

 - VLC media player

-    It is used to capture audio steam.
+    It is used to capture audio stream.
 The capture device location is like as:

     *For Linux*: